 “And you got your arm broken catching that hoothoot.”
 She smiles.
 “Come on, we’ve given each other enough pokemon at this point.
 Think of it as payback for giving up your chance at one of the beedrill.”

 “Still.
-Please, keep her.
+Please, keep him.
 It’s the only way I’ll be able to have any peace over it.”

-Red wipes the sweat from his face, grimacing.
+Red wipes the sweat from his face and grimaces.
 “You shouldn’t argue with someone who’s injured, you know.”

 “So just say yes.”

-“I… oh, alright, I’ll keep her.”
+“I… oh, alright!
+I’ll keep him.”
 Red lets out a breath, fingers rubbing over the red half of the pokeball.
 “Thank you.”

 They sit in silence after that.
 Another distant roar sounds after a few minutes, and Leaf wonders if Blue’s alright.
 The weight that had been over her heart since finding the hoothoot is partially lifted, and she watches with Red as he examines his new pokemon’s information.

 Red has rarely found himself at a loss for words, but ten minutes after Leaf registered the pichu she caught to him, he still can’t quite think of the right thing to say.
 So he just reads over its information with her, and slowly gets used to the idea that he really has one now.
-He didn’t lie when he told her he always wanted a pikachu: when he was younger he imagined catching one and naming it Volta, or Faraday, or Tesla.
-Since the pichu is female though he’ll have to think of something else.
-Maybe Ayrton?
+He didn’t lie when he told her he always wanted a pikachu: when he was younger he imagined catching one and naming it Faraday, or Tesla, or Ayrton if it were female.
+Maybe he’ll go with Volta?

 The pinching pressure in Red’s arm grows worse and worse as the night passes, and eventually real pain starts to bleed through the numbness.
 The excitement with the pichu distracted him from it for a bit, but an hour later he’s struggling to last another minute without asking for more medication.
 He doesn’t want to risk any adverse side effects from using too much too soon, and tries to lose himself in their trivia game again.